Kuldeep-Rathod/Hacktoberfest_2023/README.md

 ```
 git clone https://github.com/UmangDalvadi/Hacktoberfest-2023.git
 ```
-- Create a new branch for your modifications
+- Create a new branch for your modifications (Optional)

 ```
 git branch branchA